FedeAbella/cloudflare-ddns/README.md

    image: fedeabella/cloudflare-ddns
    ```

-1. Put both the `.env` and `domains.json` in the same directory as the
+1. Put the `.env` file in the same directory as the `docker-compose.yml` file.
+   Create a `./config` subdirectory and put the `domains.json` file there.
+Then
-   `docker-compose.yml` file and run
+   run

    ```bash
    docker compose up -d